-- Learning disabilities or disorders.
+- Learning disabilities.

-- Attention deficit hyperactivity disorder.
+- Attention-deficit/hyperactivity disorder.

 - Mental health disorders.

 - Medical conditions.

-- Deafness or hard of hearing.
+- Deaf or hard of hearing.

 - Autism spectrum disorder.

 If you have a documented EID, you must meet the same initial-eligibility standards as other students but may be provided certain accommodations to help meet those standards.
-For instance, if you have a documented EID, you may be allowed to take classes designed for students with EIDs if the classes appear on the list of NCAA-approved courses at your school.
+For instance, if you have a documented EID, you may be allowed to take classes designed for students with EIDs if the classes appear on your school's list of NCAAapproved courses.